Hancock Resource Center

 Memorial Hospital at Gulfport, Community Member

 Gwyn Lang Ross was born and raised in Bay St. Louis.
-She remains based in her hometown, and is a proud mom of three kids and two grandchildren.
+She remains based in her hometown and is a proud mom of three kids and two grandchildren.
 She has 33 years of management experience in the medical field and currently works as a Clinical Manager for Memorial Hospital of Gulfport, in addition to serving on the Customer Relations and Employee Crisis Assistance committees.
 She is heavily involved with local organizations and causes, co-chairing Relay for Life and maintaining active roles with both CASA of Hancock County and Hope Haven.
 She is also a longtime member of the Krewe of Nereids and a graduate of the 2015-16 class of Leadership Hancock County.
-2020 is her first full year of serving on the Board of Directors at the Hancock Resource Center, and she continues to be be passionate about finding ways to give back to her community.
+2020 is her first full year of serving on the Board of Directors at the Hancock Resource Center, and she continues to be passionate about finding ways to give back to her community.

 Picture